Welcome to Stripe.

 7. Settlement and Payout Schedule

 a.
 Your Payout Account: Stripe will, with its banking partners, arrange to settle funds to the bank or other financial institution account that you designate (your “Payout Account”).
-You affirm that you are authorized to initiate settlements to and debits from the Payout Account, and that the Payout Account is owned by you, and administered and managed by a financial institution located in the United States of America.
+You affirm that you are authorized to initiate settlements to and debits from the Payout Account, and that the Payout Account is owned by you, titled in your legal or trade name, and administered and managed by a financial institution located in the United States of America.
 If you update your Payout Account (including via the Dashboard) then you must ensure that you continue to comply with the requirements of this section.
 We may require you to provide us with documentary proof demonstrating your compliance with this section, and your failure to provide such proof will constitute a breach of this Agreement.

 b.
 Settlement to Your Payout Account: A positive balance in your Stripe Account will result in settlement to your Payout Account and a negative balance in your Stripe Account will result in a deduction, set-off and/or debit of the amounts owed in accordance with Section C.9 below.
 We may reduce the amount settled to your Payout Account by the amount of Fees, Fines, and amounts owed to us for any reason.
 If a settlement or debit is processed via ACH, you acknowledge that the NACHA Operating Rules will apply to the settlement or debit, and you agree to be bound by these rules.